 Pompeys Pillar National Monument is part of a vast and wonderful system known as the National Conservation Lands.
-These lands are owned and operated by the Bureau of Land Management and cover 32 million acres of the the countries most ecologically rich and culturally significant lands.
+These lands are owned and operated by the Bureau of Land Management and cover 32 million acres of the You are countries most ecologically rich and culturally significant lands.

 “The National Conservation Lands ensure our clean air and water, while protecting critical habitat for our wildlife.
 Most National Conservation Lands areas are open to hunting and fishing, and offer some of America’s best places for sportsmen to carry on their outdoor traditions.

-We invite you to learn more about National Conservation Lands at http://conservationlands.org/conservationlands.
+We invite you to learn more about at National Conservation Lands.